 Based on the analysis prepared to date and public comments received thus far, the NEPA Preferred Alternative is the UPRR Alternative.
 FTA and CTA will distribute this Draft EIS to affected federal, state, and local agencies; tribes; community groups; interested individuals; and other interested parties.
-The document will be made available at CTA headquarters, public libraries near the project area, and in electronic format on CTA's website (www.transitchicago.com).
+The document will be made available at CTA headquarters, public the CTA's website libraries near project area, and in electronic format on (www.transitchicago.com).
 A formal public comment period will be initiated after release of this Draft EIS.
-CTA will hold a public hearing during the comment period to provide information and
+CTA will hold a public hearing during the comment period to provide information and receive comments about this Draft EIS and the NEPA Preferred Alternative.
+Comments may also be submitted by mail or e-mail.